dietcokeplz/Covid-19-Literature-Analysis/README.md

 III.
 Content Based Collaborative Filtering : reformat the df dataframe to be shaped with papers as the rows and topics as the columns.

-Each paper should only appear in each row once.
+Each paper should only appear in each row once.<br>
 Each topic should only show up in one column.
 I set the limit of number of topic to 3 so all the text that is put into LDA model to find topic will should only show as many as 3 topics with highest probability.
 If a paper has interacted with a topic, then place a 1 where the paper-row meets for that topic-column.